-With the approval of the Deputy Director of Health and Social Services - Mental Health, or designee, a probationary, or regular full time Mental Health Services Manager (Senior) or Mental Health Services Manager, who is required to possess licensure by the State of California Board of Behavioral Services may be granted up to thirty-six (36) hours per fiscal year (pro-rated for regular part-time employees) to attend continuing education courses required for licensing as accepted by the Board of Behavioral Sciences.
-The continuing education hours granted will be for class hours only.
+With the approval of the Deputy Director of Health and Social Services - Mental Health, or designee, a probationary, or regular full time Mental Health Clinical Supervisor, possessing licensure by the State of California Board of Behavioral Sciences, either as a Marriage and Family Therapist (MFT), or Licensed Clinical Social Worker (LCSW), may be granted up to thirty-six, (36) hours per two year licensing cycle (pro-rated for regular part-time employees) to attend continuing education courses required for licensing as accepted by the Board of Behavioral Sciences.
+The continuing education hours granted will be for class hours and travel time only.
+Regular full-time Clinical Psychologists operating under license of the Board of Psychology are also eligible for this benefit at thirty-six (36) hours per two year licensing cycle.
 Any other expenses will be the responsibility of the employee.
-Mileage will be paid for attendance at continuing education classes.
+Continuing education courses taken during nonwork hours (i.e., evenings and weekends) shall be compensated as CTO toward the 36-hour maximum.
+(Travel time included.)